SeisSol/SeisSol/preprocessing/science/rconv/README.md

-# Rconv
+# rconv
-Rconv is a small tool which transforms file given in the Standard Rupture Format (SRF) to the intermediate NetCDF Rupture Format (NRF) which is required by SeisSol for simulating kinematic rupture models.
+rconv is a tool which allows converting files describing kinematic rupture models from the Standard Rupture Format (*.srf) to the intermediate NetCDF Rupture Format (*.nrf).

 ## Building rconv